-Development of property has a direct impact on the transportation system.
+Development of property has a direct impact on transportation, including vehicular, transit, bicycle, and pedestrian traffic.
 The goal of the TIS is to address the traffic related issues that result from the new development and to determine the improvements required such that appropriate levels of service are safely maintained.
-The various objectives of vehicle, transit, pedestrian, and bicycle movement must be balanced in the development review process.
+The various objectives of vehicular movement, pedestrians, bicyclists, and others must be balanced in the development review process.
 A combination of elements is needed to provide streets that serve all transportation modes.
 The TIS will provide information and guidance as plans are developed and decisions made for the approved plan.